-Figure 122: Choose Destination Location
+Figure 121: Choose Destination Location

 - 11. Under Destination Folder, keep the default location, or browse for the installation location for Custom Server and then click Next.
 The Ready to Install screen appears. - 12.
 Click Next on the Ready to Install screen.
 The Genesys Installation Wizard indicates that it is performing the requested operation.
-When it has finished, the Installation Complete screen appears (see Figure 123 on page 327).
+When it has finished, the Installation Complete screen appears. - 13.
+Click Finish on the Installation Complete screen.
+If you open the Registry Editor, you can see the configuration information that you previously entered (see Figure 110 on page 320).
+Figure 122 shows an example.